 7. Almost 50% of consumers rely on influencer recommendations for their purchasing decisions.

 When it comes to deciding which products to buy, 49% of consumers turn to influencer recommendations to the point where they depend on them, influencer marketing stats show.
-It kind of makes sense if you think about it though — if you’re unsure what to buy and you want to avoid wasting money on something you’re not going to like or use, better to turn to someone who’s already tested it.
+It kind of makes sense if you think about it though; if you’re unsure what to buy and you want to avoid wasting money on something you’re not going to like or use, it’s better to turn to someone who’s already tested it.